 Ninety-six percent of QRCs work in private-sector vocational rehabilitation firms and may also provide services outside of workers' compensation.
 Some vocational rehabilitation firms also have job-placement staff members.
+DLI's Vocational Rehabilitation unit (VRU) provides services primarily to injured workers whose claims are involved in primary liability (causation) disputes and further liability disputes (when there is a dispute about claim closure); it may also provide services in non-contested cases.

-54Minnesota Statutes § 176.102, subdivision 1(b), and Minnesota Rules, part 5220.0100, subpart 34.
+55Minnesota Statutes § 176.102, subdivision 1(b), and Minnesota Rules, part 5220.0100, subpart 34.
 The statistics regarding vocational rehabilitation services in this part of the report do not include consultations provided to injured workers who are not found eligible for services or who do not have a vocational rehabilitation service plan filed.